Released: 17th January 2000

 1999 was a busy year for Britney Spears.
 Not content with delivering one of the most iconic tracks of all time, she deftly followed it up with two further hit singles and a debut album, imaginatively titled …Baby One More Time.

-Whilst Britney may have avoided ‘one-hit-wonder’ status, her album was proving to be a harder sell in the UK.
-Due to lukewarm reviews (not entirely undeserved, it has to be said), …Baby One More Time had failed to emulate the success it enjoyed in America, where it spent an entire year firmly wedged in the top ten.
-Jive Records wasn’t giving up though, and as the new millennium dawned, they pulled one final killer single from their sleeve: Born To Make You Happy.
-Curiously not released in America (they got From The Bottom Of My Broken Heart instead), this single was exclusive to Europe, where it proved an enormous success.
+While Britney may have avoided ‘one-hit-wonder’ status, her album was proving to be a harder sell in the UK.
+Due to (not entirely undeserved) lukewarm reviews, …Baby One More Time had peaked at #4 and meandered around the top 40, unlike America, where it spent an entire year firmly wedged in the top ten.
+As the new millennium dawned, Jive Records decided to switch up their strategy with the album and release one final killer single, exclusive to Europe: Born To Make You Happy, which proved to be an enormous success (America got From The Bottom Of My Broken Heart instead).

 The early plan for Britney’s debut album was an adult contemporary sound before the decision was made to opt for poppier songs.
-Although Born To Make You Happy was a product of later recording sessions with Cheiron, the track notably straddles that transition in style – Britney recorded the song twice, with her original vocals retained for a later remix (more on that later).
+Although Born To Make You Happy was a product of later recording sessions with Cheiron, the track notably straddles that transition in style; Britney recorded the song twice, with her original vocals retained for a later remix (more on that later).
 The final product stands as a testament to the quality of Cheiron Studios and was further proof that there was more to their oeuvre than squelchy beats and engineered guitar riffs.
-Although it’s laden with cool synths and drum kicks, Born To Make You Happy also sounds much more organic than anything preceding it.
-The song builds gradually towards its climax – arguably perhaps a little too slowly considering how immediately Britney’s previous uptempos had thrust themselves into the public’s psyche.
+Although still laden with cool synths and drum kicks, Born To Make You Happy also sounds more organic than the preceding singles.

-In the abandoned video concept, an 18-year old Britney would lament the loss of her beau whilst secretly carrying his unborn child (hey, it was the ‘90s – we took things literally back then).
-Now you’d think that fairly quickly, someone at Jive Records would have pointed out the myriad of potential issues this could cause for an act aggressively marketed towards teens and pre-teens.
-Yet remarkably that concept made it all the way to filming before being abandoned.
-The opening and closing shots nonetheless snuck into the final cut – the former clearly showing a visibly pregnant Britney lying on the bed daydreaming.
+In the abandoned video concept, an 18-year old Britney would lament the loss of her beau while secretly carrying his child (born = pregnant; it was the ‘90s, and things were approached literally back then).
+You’d think that fairly quickly, someone at Jive Records would have pointed out the myriad of potential issues this would cause for an act aggressively marketed towards teens and pre-teens.
+Yet remarkably the concept made it all the way to filming before being abandoned.
+The opening and closing shots nonetheless remained in the final cut, the former clearly showing a visibly pregnant Britney lying on the bed daydreaming while holding her stomach.
 HOW DID WE MISS THIS?